This is a question I get asked often.

 You’ll see a never ending supply of stories to share.
 There’s a story you could tell!

-Here are three of the best ways to share stories:
+Here are a few of the best ways to share stories:

 - Success stories from the field, the ugly too, and with how you prevailed.
 Your experience will educate and inspire customers entering the marketplace.